Serg09/learn_command_line_exercises/chapter_4/Readme.md

       mkdir tmp

 ### 2) Can you make the log directory w/o first cd'ing to the directory?**
-> To make the log directory without cd'ing to the directory I would run:
+> To make the log directory in my class directory without cd'ing to the directory I would run:

-      mkdir tmp/log/
+      mkdir /Users/viola_lv/workspace/davinci_coders_t3_2015/log/

->  To check if log directory was created I would run ls tmp/
+>  To check if log directory was created I would run

+      ls /Users/viola_lv/workspace/davinci_coders_t3_2015/

 > The output showed me the list of directories including log directory